seimsel/signals/readme.md

-# Pope - Python Scope
+# signals - Signal Processing Toolkit
 The idea is to make post-processing of measurements on scopes by different vendors easier and more interactive.

 ## State